DocsTelepresence OSS

 error and inform you of the conflicting subnets:

-To resolve this, you'll need to carefully consider what your network layout looks like.
+One way to resolve this, is to carefully consider what your network layout looks like, and

 Even if the private route routes ALL of 10.0.0.0/8